antgon/microdaq/README.md

     utime.sleep_ms(500)
 ```

-In this particular example, a photoresistor (a light-dependent resistor) was connected to Raspberry Pico (adc pin 26) in order to measure the relative intensity of ambient light.

-2. Run `python microdaq.py` on the "master" computer.
-Click the "play" button to plot the data from the microcontroller.
-In this example the y-axis units are volts (as established in the micropython code above when adc values are converted to voltage before printing):
+Running `python microdaq.py` on the "master" computer and clicking "play" button shows in real time the data from the microcontroller.
+In this example the y-axis units are volts (as established in the micropython code above when adc values are converted to voltage before printing).

 ![One signal](img/one_signal.png)

+### Example 2

-3. More that one signal can be plotted simultaneously.
-Just set your microcontroller to print more than one value as needed.
-For example, to the Pico above one (analog) thermometer was connected to adc pin 28.
+More that one signal can be plotted simultaneously by just setting the microcontroller to print more than one value as needed.
+In this example, one (analog) thermometer was connected (adc pin 28) to the same Raspberry Pico as above.
 The micropython code is now:

 ```python
 from machine import ADC